Harvest share — veggie box

 Everyone deserves healthy, nutritious food.
-We created a CSA-type program for people with limited access to quality fruits and veggies.
-CSA means “Community Supported Agriculture.”
-Our CSA, known as Harvest Share, provides a weekly produce box full of the tastiest fruits and vegetables grown by farmers here in the Puget Sound without the use of any synthetic fertilizers, pesticides or nasty chemicals.
-Read below to learn more about session beginning and end dates, locations, and the variety of payment methods, including SNAP (Supplemental Nutrition Assistance Program via EBT/Quest card) benefits, available to Harvest Share members.
+We created a veggie box program for people living on limited resources to be able to afford access to local, organic produce.
+Our 21 Acres veggie box program, known as Harvest Share, provides a weekly produce box full of the tastiest fruits and vegetables grown by farmers here in the Puget Sound without the use of any synthetic fertilizers, pesticides, or nasty chemicals.
+Read below to learn more about session beginning and end dates, locations, and the variety of payment methods, including SNAP (Supplemental Nutrition Assistance Program/ EBT) benefits available to Harvest Share members.

-- Harvest Share season is June 10 through October 28 with multiple sessions during that time.
+- Harvest Share season is early to mid June through early to mid November with multiple sessions during that time.
 There are two convenient pick up locations -- choose the easiest option for you: Woodinville or Kenmore.

 |Saturdays21 Acres, Woodinville||

 9am - Noon